 Odile also initiated and implemented a change strategy to transition Blue Byte into a multi-project and multiplatform (Console, PC, Online, and Mobile) studio.
 To achieve this, Odile created business cases for all projects and followed up on their economic results.
 She defined and implemented the HR strategy to grow and expand the skills profile of the studio in all fields of videogame development, eventually overseeing the growth of the studio from 40 persons to 300 within 4 years.

 Odile even participated in the steering of the game projects alongside the project managers.
 During this period, she kickstarted and grew the online free-to-play business for seven games, positioned the studio as an online specialist within the group, and expanded business activities to online publishing worldwide.
 Odile reported to the headquarters in Paris as part of an online task force, where she represented the company and its business objectives toward governmental institutions.

 2000 – 2007 Managing Director for Germany and Austria (with Power of attorney) Ubisoft GmbH

 While at Ubisoft GmbH, Odile managed the German subsidiary with profit and loss responsibility while defining and implementing the company strategy.
 She supported and actively steered the buying and integration of two big videogame brands and their affiliated studios (Settlers and Anno).
-During her seven years as Managing Director, Odile oversaw growth of the subsidiary from 30 to 80 persons and increased the market share to become No. 3 independent publisher on the market.
+During her seven years as Managing Director, Odile oversaw the growth of the subsidiary from 30 to 80 persons and increased the market share to become the No. 3 independent publisher on the market.
 Her business acumen drew her to closely manage the relationships with the key accounts, alongside the addition and implementation of a cohesive marketing and sales strategy.
 She was also responsible for the distribution and marketing of Ubisoft’s portfolio of video games in Germany and Austria.

 1996 – 1999 Marketing Manager for Ubisoft GmbH in several positions